DogulS5/aws-clf-c02-notes/readme.md

 This optional feature allows CloudTrail to automatically detect unusual API activities in your AWS account and filter logs to assist with operational analysis and troubleshooting

 ##  AWS Trusted Advisor
-AWS Trusted Advisor(opens in a new tab) is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
+AWS Trusted Advisor is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.
 Trusted Advisor compares its findings to AWS best practices in five categories: cost optimization, performance, security, fault tolerance, and service limits

 # Pricing and supporting